 The Medicolegal Death Investigator (MDI) investigates any death that falls under the jurisdiction of the medical examiner or coroner.
 The MDI is responsible for the body of the deceased and investigates the direct circumstances surrounding the death, whereas law enforcement is responsible for the crime scene and leads the broader criminal investigation.
 The MDI performs scene investigations with a focus on collecting evidence and developing information from the decedent and determines the extent to which further investigation by the ME/CC is necessary.
-MDIs should have a combination of education and skills encompassing areas of medicine and law.29 In a police-led system, this role is usually performed by the police investigator.
+MDIs should have a combination of education and skills encompassing areas of medicine and law.28 In a law enforcement-led system, this role is usually performed by the police investigator.

 The forensic pathologist is a subspecialist in pathology whose area of special competence is the examination of persons who die due to unnatural causes, or suddenly, unexpectedly, suspiciously, or violently.
 The forensic pathologist is an expert in determining cause and manner of death.
 The forensic pathologist is specially trained: to perform autopsies to determine the presence or absence of disease, injury or poisoning; to evaluate historical and law-enforcement investigative information relating to manner of death; to collect medical evidence, such as trace evidence and secretions, to document sexual assault; and to reconstruct how a person received injuries.
 Forensic pathologists are trained in multiple forensic sciences as well as medicine.
-Other areas of science that the forensic pathologist must have a working knowledge of include: toxicology, firearms
+Other areas of science that the forensic pathologist must have a working knowledge of include: toxicology, firearms examination (wound ballistics), trace evidence, forensic serology and DNA technology.
+The forensic pathologist acts as the case coordinator for the medical and forensic scientific assessment of a given death, making sure that the appropriate procedures and evidence collection techniques are applied to the body.29